 So, let’s say you want students to demonstrate they can solve a multiplication problem where they must multiply two digits by two digits.
 Let’s work through the planning.

 First: Students will be able to multiply a two-digit number by another two-digit number.
 (This is what we want them to do.)

 Second: They will be able to answer three questions correctly.
 (This is how we’ll know they’ve done it.)

 Depending on how many students are still struggling with the process (more than 7), I will introduce Lattice Multiplication as a strategy.
 I will teach this strategy to the whole class.
-We will again practice using charts and calculators if needed.
-Usually this process is easier for students, but we will continue to practice.
+We will again practise using charts and calculators if needed.
+Usually, this process is easier for students, but we will continue to practice.

 I will have students do a quick assessment.
 Are they having trouble with the steps (remembering the steps in order) or are they having trouble with the math (knowing their times tables)?
 Or are they having a different problem?
 I will take note of these different needs and use them to plan the next lesson.

 First: Students who want to try a worksheet on their own are free to do this.
 I also challenge students who’ve mastered the algorithm to make up their own more difficult questions and quiz each other.
 Students who need help with the math are given tools like charts or calculators so they can work independently until I’m ready to work with them.

 Students who are struggling with the process work through another lesson with me in a smaller group.
 But, here’s the catch, anyone is welcome to join the small group review.
 We basically break down the first day lesson again a little slower, practicing each step as we go.
 During this time I can see if there is something getting in the way of learning.
 This is when I can personalize what they need, like making them a sequence chart for their math book or making a mini chart for the group that they can place in their math books.

 Remember, the goal of the lesson is to be able to answer three questions correctly.
 Nowhere does this mean completely independently without any supports.
 That is of course the goal, but that will come with time and practice for most students.